Introduction

 3. Mood Changes When Offline

-- Irritability, stress, restlessness, or anger when not connected to the internet.
+Irritability, anxiety, or restlessness when not connected to the internet.

-- People often turn to online platforms to avoid stress, loneliness, or emotional discomfort.
+Using online platforms to avoid stress, loneliness, or emotional problems.

 5. Social Withdrawal

-- Eye strain, headaches, neck pain, poor posture, and hand/wrist pain from long hours on devices.
+Eye strain, headaches, neck pain, and poor posture.

-- Difficulty falling asleep due to late-night screen use or obsession with notifications.
+Difficulty sleeping due to late-night screen use or constant notifications.

 Risks and Health Effects of Internet Addiction